Ghana's youth turn to social media to 'fix country's problems' | DW | 12.05.2021

-What started as a social media campaign under the #FixTheCountry is turning into a full-fledged movement by predominantly young Ghanaians calling for better living conditions.
+What started as a social media campaign under #FixTheCountry is turning into a full-fledged movement propelled by predominantly young Ghanaians calling for better living conditions.

 Young people, who make up most of the African population, have long discovered social media to vent their frustrations and to put some pressure on governments.
 Without admitting that it was bowing to pressure, the Ghana National Petroleum Authority last week slightly reduced petrol prices, after a hike produced mass outrage on social media.

 Maltiti Sayida Sadick, who supports the movement, left her home in the north to find work in the capital Accra.
 She is now employed in the private sector.
-Sadick told DW that she didn't stand a chance to find a job back home.
+Sadick told DW that she didn't stand a chance of finding a job back home.

 Ghana's internet community is not convinced.
 A call on social media platforms for a demonstration last Sunday was stopped by a court at the request of authorities, for contravening anti-coronavirus safety measures.
 Maltiti Sayida Sadick scoffed at the concept.
 "In this country, during elections, politicians were campaigning without regard to the COVID-19 protocols.
 So we say: lead by example."